 You can’t promote your products and services if you don’t have a list of people to send email messages to.
 But for many entrepreneurs, the first email marketing obstacle is figuring out how to get email addresses to create a list of people who match targeted buyer personas.

 In addition to your existing customer list (if you have one), you need to continually build your email marketing list to increase the number of leads you can communicate with and ultimately sell to.
-You start by casting a wide net and then use email marketing to push people through your marketing funnel who are most likely to buy from you.
+Start by casting a wide net and then use email marketing to push the people through your marketing funnel who are most likely to buy from you.

 There are a number of ways to build your email marketing list.
 Here are three of the most effective for cannabis and cannabis-related businesses to help you get started: